How can I use the high-cost protection?

 - are insured in Sweden.
 You are if you live or work here.
 There are some exceptions to this rule.

-Even if you reside in a country other than Sweden, you may be eligible for compensation through the high-cost protection in certain circumstances.
+Even if you live in a country other than Sweden, you may be eligible for compensation through the high-cost protection in certain circumstances.

 What can I use my high-cost protection for?

-Your dentist or dental hygienist is obliged to let you know whether your treatment entitles you to compensation from high-cost protection or not.
+Your dentist or dental hygienist is required to let you know whether your treatment entitles you to compensation from high-cost protection or not.
 It applies for most treatments, but there are exceptions.

 For example, you cannot receive compensation for teeth whitening, other forms of cosmetic dental care, or for dental care that is part of an agreement for subscription dental care.